August 27, 2021

 Additionally, a raw material inventory list must be provided which details how raw materials are handled and stored within a manufacturing facility.
 This allows Informed Choice’s team of experienced assessors to thoroughly check for any compounds banned or deemed high-risk for cross-contamination.
 Should any corrective actions be recommended, a product will not be awarded certification until the actions are completed and approved.

 ISO/IEC 17025 accreditation is an international laboratory and testing standard.
 Any tests that are accredited to this standard have been developed and validated in line with international requirements and are independently assessed/evaluated objectively by third-party industry experts.
-All Informed Choice certified products are tested using ISO/IEC 17025 accredited methods.
+All Informed Choice certified supplement brands are tested using ISO/IEC 17025 accredited methods.
 Within the UK (LGC Fordham), accreditation is granted by UKAS (the United Kingdom Accreditation Service - laboratory number 1187).
 Within the US (LGC Lexington), accreditation is granted by A2LA (the American Association for Laboratory Accreditation - certificate no. 3244.01).

 Once a sports nutrition supplement is tested and certified by Informed Choice, it will then undergo at least monthly blind sample testing to ensure the integrity of the product.
 This means a sample of the certified product is purchased at random from online and physical retail outlets by the Informed Choice program management team.
 It ensures the supplements being tested are the same as the supplements consumers are able to purchase in stores or online.

 Bulk testing is also a common practice, where one large batch of product is produced, tested and certified before it has been packaged.
 Manufacturers will then package portions of the bulk batches on different dates, depending on inventory requirements.
-In such cases, opened bulk material may be processed on separate packaging lines on different dates, creating an opportunity for cross-contamination after the bulk batch was tested and certified.
+In such cases, opened bulk material may be processed on separate packaging lines on different dates, creating an opportunity for cross-contamination after the bulk batch is tested and certified.

 Upon passing the banned substance screen, all batch numbers for tested products are listed on each individual product page on informed-choice.com